hpsaturn/esp32-chess-engine/README.md

 # ESP32 Chess Engine

-Chess coprocessor migrated from stand alone Arduino file to PlatformIO.
+Chess coprocessor was migrated from a stand alone Arduino file to PlatformIO.
 The original source code is from Sergey Urusov.
-Here I put here to try to improve and use this code for other objective.
+I put it here to try to improve and use for other objective.

 # Credits